22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 We know, we know — this isn’t a beach chair, per se.
 But it is an ultra-comfortable lounging option that can easily be transported to (and inflated at) the beach in a tiny pouch!
 The 7-foot-long “air sofa” is beloved because it can be inflated by just whisking it through the air (no pump necessary!) and can function as a hammock, a bed or even a raft — that’s right, it can float too.
 In addition to comprising two pockets and a drink holder, the lounger is made from ultra-tough ripstop polyester, which means it’s durable as well.

-Kids beach chairs
+Kids’ beach chairs

 Baby Delight Go With Me Venture Deluxe Portable Chair (starting at $49.99; amazon.com)

 We don’t always want to share a chair with our sandy babies.
-Outfit them with their own seat with this awesome grow-with-me chair from Baby Delight that can be used from three months old to 75 pounds.
+Outfit them with their own seat with this awesome grow-with-me chair from Baby Delight that can be used from 3 months old to 75 pounds.
 We love all the removable accessories, including a sun shade, a snack tray and a five-point harness.
 The chair comes with a carrying case and in multiple colors.

 ____________________________________________________________________________